BrownKTGIX/UW_COE_ELEMENT/basics.md

 This article will take you through a basic process in Element and help you determine next steps.

-Before you do anything consider a few basic points about Element
+Before you do anything consider a few basic points about Element.

 ## The Database